bernardpaulus/sinf2345/erlang/project/design_decisions/named_receiver.md

 Inter Node Communication constraints
 ====================================

-To send a message to another node, we must use the registered name of the receiver process.
+To send a message to another erlang node, we must use the registered name of the receiver process.

     {P_Name, Node} !
 Msg